Aniya-code/Anya/README.md

-## The code organization for each section is as follows:
+## The code for each section is organized as follows:
 - `src\extract_fingreprint` : fingerprint collection and processing

 - `src\match` : attack method